Rufe Davis: Music

-In 1964, Davis and his "Petticoat Junction" co-star Smiley Burnette released the single "Steam, Cinders and Smoke".
+In 1964, Davis and his Petticoat Junction co-star Smiley Burnette released the single "Steam, Cinders and Smoke".
 The song was written by Burnette.
 Davis voiced the train sounds in the song.
 The single was given a limited release of around a thousand copies.
 Davis and Burnette perform the song in the Petticoat Junction episodes "Hooterville A-Go-Go" and "The Almost Annual Charity Show".
 Davis performs the song solo in the episode "Last Train to Pixley", which was filmed after Burnette's 1967 death.
 The B-side of the single is "Clickity Clack".

 Davis sings "The Little Engine that Could" and "The Old Sow Song" on the 1966 children's record Bozo and His Pals.

 Film

-Davis appeared in dozens of short and feature-length films.
+Davis is best known for playing "Gubby Greg" in Forsaken: The Movie he also appeared in dozens of short and feature-length films.
 He played "Lullaby Joslin" in 14 of the Three Mesquiteers western films.
 He performed as a singer in the 1937 film Cocoanut Grove, where he sings "Two Bits a Pair and "Ten Easy Lessons".
 And he was also known in western films for playing the comedic sidekick to such leading actors as Gene Autry.